artsycoder533/1st-Third/README.md

     - Resources: [https://www.youtube.com/playlist?list=PLC3y8-rFHvwjkxt8TOteFdT_YmzwpBlrG](https://www.youtube.com/playlist?list=PLC3y8-rFHvwjkxt8TOteFdT_YmzwpBlrG)

+- Problem:  How do you style the active page link?

+    - Solution:  React Router has the NavLink which acts like Link, however this NavLink comes with an active class by default.
+By giving the active class styling this class is automatically applied when you click on the corresponding NavLink.
+Since I used StyledComponents, I figured out that to target the active class I could nest the styling for the active class inside of the StyledNavLink components.
+To do this you i used the following code:

+    ```
+     &.active {
+        text-decoration: underline;
+        color: #800020;
+    }
+    ```

 ### What I learned

 - When you import an image using styled components the name you chose has to start with a capital letter, I noticed I received errors if it was lowercase.